 A combination of human touch and AI is an effective way to make sure you are fulfilling your customers’ expectations.
 The AI can quickly analyze the data, and you can ensure that the details are correct.

-Customization or personalization can bring significant value to your business and add a new level of connection for your customers, but it should not be forced.
+Customization or personalization can bring significant value to your business and add a new level of connection with your customers, but it should not be forced.
 Take the time to carefully consider if and how you should implement customization or personalization.